decentraland/old-documentation/_posts/sdk-reference/2019-01-09-external-3d-models.md

 Using a ramp object also avoids creating unnecessary geometry, saving room for other more complicated models.
 Keep in mind that collider geometry is also taken into account when calculating the [scene limitations]({{ site.baseurl }}{% post_url /documentation/sdk-reference/2018-01-06-scene-limitations %})

+1. Create a new object in the shape of a ramp that resembles the size and proportions of the original stairs.

 ![](/images/media/collision-stairs-both.png)

-The image above shows a stairs model on the left, this is what users will see in the scene.
-On the right, we’ve created a new object in the shape of a ramp that matches the size and height of our stairs.

-We should name the collider object something like `stairs_collider`.
+2. Name the ramp object something similar to _stairs_collider_.
+It must end in \__collider_.

+3. Overlay the ramp object to the stairs so that they occupy the same space.

 ![](/images/media/collision-stairs-collider.png)

-Then overlay the ramp object to the stairs so that they occupy the same space, and export them both together as a single _glTF_ model.
+4. Export both objects together as a single _glTF_ model.

 ![](/images/media/collision-stairs.png)